-The OOC is a small agency with a large and important statutory mission.
-With only 22 full-time equivalent employees and several contractors, the OOC ensures workplace protections for some 30,000 Legislative Branch employees here on Capitol Hill and in district offices throughout the United States.
+The OOC is a small agency with a large mandate.
+With only 22 fulltime equivalent employees and several contractors, the OOC ensures workplace protections for some 30,000 Legislative Branch employees on Capitol Hill and in district offices throughout the United States.
 The work we do on behalf of the Legislative Branch is equivalent to that performed by several different agencies and offices within the Executive Branch: the Equal Employment Opportunity Commission, the Federal Labor Relations Authority, and the Occupational Safety and Health Administration, to name a few.